tatoberosh/ojaxi-blog/content/posts/school-alone-age.md

 ---
 title: "The Walk to Independence: What's the Right Age for Kids to Go to School Alone?"
 date: 2025-11-03
-categories: ["Child Development", "Parenting"]
+categories: ["Child Development", "Parenting Strategies", "Health & Wellbeing"]
-tags: ["parenting", "child development", "safety", "independence"]
+tags: ["parenting", "child development", "safety", "independence", "maturity", "childhood autonomy"]
+series: ["Child Development Psychology"]
 ---

 That first walk to school alone is a major milestone in a child's life—a small step for them, but a giant leap in independence.
 For parents, however, it's a moment fraught with anxiety.
 Are they old enough?
 Is it safe?
 What if something happens?
 This article explores the question of when children should start going to school alone, looking at global perspectives, the benefits of this practice, and a checklist to help you decide if your child is ready.